 Our original design for use!

-Ideal for parishes transitioning from or wishing to maintain a classroom model
+Suggested approach for parishes transitioning from a classroom model

 The Children's Activity Book is designed to help children come to know the Catholic Faith through fun games and activities.
 The Parent's Guide offers talking points for how to use each activity in the children's book as a teachable moment, leading the child to a deeper relationship with Christ.